KDE/digikam-doc/maintenance_tools/maintenance_quality.rst

 While the image quality sorting process is under progress, notification on the bottom right of main windows will be visible to indicate the amount of items already done.

 .. figure:: images/maintenance_quality_process.webp
+    :alt:
+    :align: center

+    The digiKam Image Quality Sorter Process Running in the Background

 The quality sorting results will appears in :ref:`the Labels view <labels_view>` from the right sidebar.

 .. figure:: images/maintenance_pick_labels.webp
+    :alt:
+    :align: center

+    The digiKam Pick Labels from Left Sidebar

 .. important::